Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • Acute (fever lasts up to two weeks);

-• Subacute (the baby can be sick for about one and a half months);
+• Subacute (the baby can be sick for about a month and a half);

-According to clinical manifestations, fever in children is divided into pink and white (pale).
+By clinical manifestations Fever in children is divided into pink and white (pale).
 The first option is more favorable, since in this state the amount of heat given off by the body is approximately equal to its production.
-The baby's skin is pink (hence the name) and warm, overall well-being is quite satisfactory.
+The baby's skin is pink (hence the name) and warm, general health quite satisfactory.

-With white fever, symptoms in children are more severe and noticeable in severity.
-The baby has behavioral disturbances - he may become moody, lethargic, or, conversely, behave too excitedly.
-The skin becomes dry and pale, the baby shivers, the limbs become cold, and the lips and nails become bluish.
+With white fever, the symptoms in children are more pronounced and noticeably more severe.
+The baby exhibits behavioral disorders - he may become capricious, lethargic, or, conversely, act too excited.
+The skin becomes dry and pale, the child shudders, the extremities become cold, and the lips and nails acquire a bluish tint.
 This condition is fraught with quite serious complications: convulsions, delirium, hallucinations.

 Causes of fever in children